dialvarezs/litestar-nuxt-fullstack/deploy/README.md

 1) Edit `app-pod.kube` so `Yaml=` points to your actual repo path (current value is a placeholder).
 2) Copy `app-pod.kube` and `app.network` into `~/.config/containers/systemd` (create the directory if needed).
 3) Reload systemd: `systemctl --user daemon-reload`
-4) Start and enable the service:
-   - `systemctl --user start app-pod.service`
+4) Start and enable the service: `systemctl --user enable --now app-pod.service`
-   - `systemctl --user enable app-pod.service`
-5) If the unit fails to appear, inspect the generated systemd with `/usr/libexec/podman/quadlet --user --dryrun`
+5) If the unit doesn't appear, inspect the generated systemd with `/usr/libexec/podman/quadlet --user --dryrun`

 ## Notes and verification